-A-l LOT
+A-1 LOT

 In a consignment, all the blades of the same pattern and dimensions shall be grouped together to constitute a lot, not exceeding 50.
 Each lot shall be tested for the requirements of this specification.

 A-2 SCALE OF SAMPLING AND CRITERIA FOR CONFORMITY